mennaramadan9/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch create an empty file
-chmod +x to add excute permission to the file owner chmod u+x,g+x,o+r to add multiple permissions
+chmod +x to add excute permission to the file owner chmod u+x,g+x,o+r to add multiple permissions chmod +x to add execution permission for everybody